Here Are The Five Most Anticipated Horror Movies Coming In 2019

 — ShaunH240 (@ShaunH240) November 12, 2018

 One of the most anticipated sequels in horror history is definitely Zombieland 2.
-For nearly a decade fans have been clamoring for a follow up and in the last quarter of 2019, they’re finally going to get it.
+For nearly a decade fans have been clamoring for a follow-up and in the last quarter of 2019, they’re finally going to get it.
 Woody Harrelson will reprise his starring role.

 2. 3 From Hell